 Frequently Asked Questions (FAQ)

 Please review this FAQ list to see if your question has been addressed.
-If you cannot find an answer, please e-mail us or reach out to your current MYbaits contact directly.
+If you cannot find an answer, please contact us or reach out to your current MYbaits contact directly.

 How do I begin a project?

-You should review the Project Planning page to review the parameters that you will need to choose for your design (namely, bait length & tiling density), and the Custom Kits page to understand the pricing structure of our kits.
-Please let us know upfront if there is a specific kit size in which your design should be constrained (e.g. a MYbaits-3 kit with up to 60,000 probes) so that together we can adjust your bait design parameters accordingly (use our Calculator to estimate the number of baits your design will require).
+You should review the Project Planning page to review the parameters that you can choose for your design (e.g. tiling density), and the Custom Kits page to understand the pricing structure of our kits.
+Please let us know upfront if there is a specific kit size in which your design should be constrained (e.g. a MYbaits-3 kit with up to 60,000 probes) so that together we can adjust your bait design accordingly (use our Calculator to estimate the number of baits your design will require).
 Otherwise, we can let you know the estimated price of your design after processing your sequences.Guidelines for Sequence Submission

 What is included in the kit price?

 - Bait design assistance: dividing sequences into probes & removing non-specific baits (if you wish)

 - Biotinylated RNA baits according to your custom design

 You will receive enough probes & reagents for performing the stated number of individual capture reactions of your kit size (e.g., 16 reactions) according to our current protocol.